xhd2015/lines-annotation/README.md

 - [map](./map): map from one form to another, for example, prepend path to files
 - [compute](./compute): compute derived annotations from primitvie annotations and other derived annotations

+## package `model`
+Generalize annotation data structure.

+This helps store and analyse annotation data unified.

+In reality, it reduces table redundancy.

 # Why Lines Annoation?
 I find there are dozens of representations of code coverage, e.g. xml in java, plain text in golang.
 They correspond to different language-specific structures, which makes it quite difficult to develop a general coverage review UI.